 About the Empanada Challenge

 The empanadas we enjoy in this community are said to have originated in Galicia, Spain.
 They made their first appearance in the Western Hemisphere in the kitchens of Argentina from northern Spain immigrants.
 The name comes from the Spanish verb empanar, which means to wrap in bread.
 These delicious stuffed pastries could be fried or baked and stuffed with sweet or savory fillings.
-During celebrations, empanadas' convenient pocketed shaped pastries has a universal love among all.
+During celebrations, empanadas' convenient pocketed-shaped pastries have a universal love among all.

-With the completion of the Chelsea Neighborhood Plan earlier this month, organizers wanted to continue to engage the community by implementing projects that reflected their priorities.
+With the completion of the Chelsea Neighborhood Plan, organizers wanted to continue to engage the community by implementing projects that reflected their priorities.

 Supporting local businesses and highlighting diversity were two of the top goals, and to that end, ACDEVCO and the Chelsea Economic Development Corporation are sponsoring this inaugural empanada contest.